gislik/blog/README.md

 -  The [stackage](https://www.stackage.org/) build system

     Please see the chapter [How to install](https://docs.haskellstack.org/en/stable/README/#how-to-install) in the official documentation for stack.
-On macOS I find it easisest to use [Homebrew](https://brew.sh/) with `brew install haskell-stack`.
+On macOS I find it easiest to use [Homebrew](https://brew.sh/) with `brew install haskell-stack`.

 - The [sass](https://sass-lang.com/install) SCSS compiler